RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-25-add-to-teams-channel-by-tag.md

 ```
 ## Dive into the script

-This PowerShell script is used to add members to a Microsoft Teams channel based on a tag.
+This PowerShell script is used to add members to a Microsoft Teams private channel based on a tag.
 It uses the Microsoft Graph API to interact with Microsoft Teams.
 Here's an overview of what the script does:

 1. **Import-Config function:** This function loads a configuration from a JSON file.
 The configuration includes parameters like tenantId, clientId, clientSecret, batchSize, and batchDelay.
 2. **Get-TeamIdFromUrl and Get-ChannelIdFromUrl functions:** These functions extract the teamId and channelId from the provided URLs.